microsoft/CsWinRT/docs/authoring.md

 ### Consuming an out of process component

 C#/WinRT supports authoring out-of-process components that can be consumed by Windows Runtime compatible languages.
 Currently, consuming an out-of-process component is supported for managed C# apps with the use of a packaging project.
 This scenario requires creating a `WinRT.Host.runtimeconfig.json` file, as demonstrated in the [background task component sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/BgTaskComponent).
-Native consumption of out-of-process components is not fully supported yet.
+Native C++ consumption of out-of-process C# components is not fully supported yet.

 ### Consuming from packaged applications

 Consuming C#/WinRT components from MSIX-packaged applications is supported for some scenarios.

 - Consuming a C#/WinRT component from packaged C# apps is supported.
-- Consuming a C#/WinRT component from a C++/WinRT packaged app (using a separate Windows Application Packaging Project) is supported as a package reference only, and requires the `exe.manifest` file.
+- Consuming a C#/WinRT component from a C++/WinRT packaged app is supported as a package reference only, and requires the `exe.manifest` file.

 ## Known Issues and Troubleshooting